-• tinyurl.com/ImpactMFIF

-• Our goal is 95% completion rate at each school site.
+- We are encouraging all families to complete an MFIF online.
+Online applications are accessed via: - o URL Complete application here - tinyurl.com/ImpactMFIF - Our goal is 95% completion rate at each school site.
 Our FRL% is important in determining Title 1 and other funding, and for setting our reimbursement percentage.
 Paper applications are available on request and encourage submitting an online application (it's easier to complete than the paper one and is available in Spanish and English).